Course Schedule 2025

 # (see booking form)

-Jem's courses are designed with the 'serious improver' especially in mind.
-Some experience of watercolour is assumed, as is a desire to venture forth into the great outdoors.
 We'll see that painting is all about relationships.
-Within the frame is an ecosystem where everything effects everything else.
-Treating all our painting as 'just practice' and being willing to take chances are key to making progress, and 'enjoying the process' is easier when there's a spirit of adventure in each brush mark.
-The observed world and the watercolour medium will occupy us equally.
-Personal interpretation emerges from these combined with the student/artist's psychology - leading to interesting insights and conversations!
+Within the frame of an ecosystem, where everything effects everything else.
+Treating all our painting as 'just practice' and being willing to take chances are key to making progress. and 'enjoying the process' is easier when there's a spirit of adventure in each brush mark.

-NB, There will be some travel by car and some walking with our equipment on various terrains.
-Please refer to Jem's suggested Materials list on his website and don't hesitate to contact him if you would like to discuss whether the course is appropriate for you.
+Please refer to the suggested Materials List on Jem's website and don't hesitate to contact him before booking if in any doubt that the course is suitable for you.

 www.jembowdenwatercolour.co.uk